Guides

 Pull back

-Pull the dart back towards your face by bending your forearm at the elbow.
-The dart tip should come back to around your cheek, chin or ear — wherever feels natural.
-Your upper arm and elbow should stay completely still during this pullback.
+Bend at the elbow and bring the dart back towards your face.
+The tip should come back to around your cheek, chin or ear — wherever feels natural for you.
+Your upper arm and elbow stay completely still.
+Only your forearm moves backwards.

 3

-Push the dart forward by extending your forearm.
-The motion comes from your elbow and wrist — not your shoulder.
-Think of your upper arm as a fixed crane and your forearm as the moving part.
-Accelerate smoothly — don't jerk or snap.
+Extend your forearm forward.
+The power comes from your elbow and wrist — not your shoulder.
+Think of your upper arm as a fixed crane and your forearm as the moving arm.
+Accelerate smoothly through the throw — don't jerk, don't snap, don't force it.

 4

-As your arm extends, add a subtle wrist flick at the end.
-This gives the dart extra speed and spin without requiring arm force.
-The wrist snap is what separates an average throw from a good one.
+As your arm extends, add a subtle wrist snap right at the end.
+This gives the dart extra speed and a bit of spin without needing to throw harder.
+It's a small movement but it makes a noticeable difference.
+The wrist flick is what separates a flat throw from a good one.

 5

-Let the dart leave your fingers naturally as your arm extends.
-Don't try to "place" the dart or guide it — just let it go.
-Your fingers should open and release the dart, not flick it or push it.
+Let the dart leave your fingers naturally as your hand opens.
+Don't try to guide it, don't try to steer it, don't push it.
+Just let go.
+Your fingers should open and the dart should slide out — not get flicked, not get shoved, just released.

 🎯